Moderate hike that includes a view of the Delaware River and passes old farm buildings and the Kuser Estate House.

 [5/26/12 update – since this hike was originally written there is a newer and more detailed map available, so you may encounter differences.
 Also, a new trail and parking area was added (YELLOW – switchback trail).
 In general, the trails are blazed better now.]

 8.6 miles.
 Easy to moderate trail surface; minor elevation change.
 Some muddy/rutted trail sections due to use by bikes/horses.
 The trail was mostly hard packed earth, like clay almost, and it has to get quite muddy when wet.
 Few rocks.
+There are about 10 miles of trails total.

 This park is more suited for shorter loops from one of the many parking areas; we stitched a bunch of trails together in order to see most of the park